 - 10x employees are real.
 And you have to find them.
 I know “10x employees” has become a slightly toxic term, but the fact is, it’s still true.
 If you’ve been a founder of a successful start-up, you know that.
-Everyone successful founder I know has hired and found a few key folks that really did have an incredibly high impact on success.
+Every successful founder I know has hired and found a few key folks that really did have an incredibly high impact on success.
 They don’t work more hours.
 They just are so much more incredibly valuable in their output.
 They can build that incredible feature no one else could build.
 Or close that critical customer that you don’t quite deserve.
-Or push out that incredible growth marketing campaign no one else thought work would.
+Or push out that incredible growth marketing campaign no one else thought would work.
 Or convince a key customer to triple their spend with you next year.
 Etc. etc.

 - You have to learn to hustle.
 Really hustle.
 Later, once you have a brand, customers will find you.
 But not until then.
 One way or another, you are going to have to hustle to find the first 10–100+ customers.